Adobe Lightroom Basics A Free Guide For New Photographers

 This is a good plan if you only want to use Lightroom CC.
 It costs the same as the basic Photography Plan and includes 1TB of cloud storage.
 The drawback is that you do not get access to Lightroom Classic or Photoshop.

-Tip – If you’re a Student or a Teacher, you can get a 70% discount.
+Tip – You can get a 70% discount if you’re a student or a teacher.
 See Adobe for details.

 Keyboard Shortcuts in Lightroom